Gwanom/rev-project-2/README.md

-# This is the development branch for the backend

 When working on the project:
 - Create a new local branch on your machine that tracks your local dev branch
 - After finishing work, commit only files that were changed